h20170168/G547/final_project/README.txt

 The button state will change from 0 to 1 or vice-versa.

-3.8 Unexporting the module
+3.8 Unexporting the gpio pin
+$ cd /sys/class/gpio
 $ echo 509 > unexport
-This removes the module from /sys/class/gpio